Skip to main content

 Supported integration nodes

-All enabled integrations in the bot are available for connection.
+All enabled integrations in the AI-agent are available for connection.
 These integrations will be marked as Connected.
 If an integration is not connected, you can select it from the list and connect it through the Extensions.

 image

-Step 5: Publish the workflow
+Step 6: Publish the workflow

 Refer to this document to learn about publishing flows.